thoughtbot/superglue/docs/cross-cutting-concerns.md

 }
 ```

+## Advanced functionality

+For most cases where you don't have to mutate your store, using layouts or
-While a duplicated header with an email address may be a fine tradeoff for
+partials would be good enough.
+Its a fine tradeoff for simplicity.

-simplicity, sometimes we have global concerns that we'd like to keep updated.
+Sometimes we have global concerns that we'd like to keep updated.
+This can be
-This can be for across pages when navigating or if we'd like to perform
+for across pages when navigating or if we'd like to perform client-side
-client-side updates.
-For example, if we're showing a shopping cart quantity on
+updates.
+For example, if we're showing a shopping cart quantity on the
-the header, we want to keep that updated as we navigate back, and when updating
+header, we want to keep that updated as we navigate back, and when updating
 line items locally.

 For this, Superglue has fragments and Redux slices.